Amazon EventBridge vs IBM MQ comparison

 Find out what your peers are saying about Amazon EventBridge vs. IBM MQ and other solutions.
 Updated: March 2024.

 Amazon EventBridge is ranked 5th in Message Oriented Middleware (MOM) with 4 reviews while IBM MQ is ranked 1st in Message Oriented Middleware (MOM) with 158 reviews.
 Amazon EventBridge is rated 9.0, while IBM MQ is rated 8.4.
 The top reviewer of Amazon EventBridge writes "Allows automatic notifications for events and stable performance".
-On the other hand, the top reviewer of IBM MQ writes "Reliable and stable solution that includes support from the IBM technical team".
-Amazon EventBridge is most compared with Amazon SNS, PubSub+ Event Broker, Oracle BAM, TIBCO Enterprise Message Service and PubSub+ Event Portal, whereas IBM MQ is most compared with Apache Kafka, ActiveMQ, VMware RabbitMQ, Red Hat AMQ and IBM Event Streams.
+On the other hand, the top reviewer of IBM MQ writes "Offers the ability to batch metadata transfers between systems that support MQ as the communication method".
+Amazon EventBridge is most compared with Amazon SNS, PubSub+ Event Broker, Oracle BAM, TIBCO Enterprise Message Service and PubSub+ Event Portal, whereas IBM MQ is most compared with ActiveMQ, Apache Kafka, VMware RabbitMQ, Red Hat AMQ and IBM Event Streams.
 See our Amazon EventBridge vs. IBM MQ report.

 See our list of best Message Oriented Middleware (MOM) vendors.